yyx990803/pod/README.md

 ## Prerequisites

-All you need is Node, git, and a ssh account.
+- Node >= 0.8.x
+- git
+- properly set up ssh so you can push to a repo on the VPS via ssh

 ## Example Workflow